 - A ‘pre-meeting’ to establish the faculty member’s specific area of focus as well as expectations.

-- A specific date and time is set for the teaching observation.
+- A specific date/time is set for the teaching activity observation.

-- The instructor receives oral and written feedback on strengths and weaknesses.
+- The instructor receives oral and written feedback on strengths and weaknesses including suggestions for improvement.

 - The instructor and trained observer collaborate on a plan to improve or enhance performance.

-- The teaching session is observed a 2nd time (if possible) and feedback loop is complete.
+- The teaching session is observed a 2nd time (ideally and if possible) and the feedback loop is complete.

 Curriculum design consultation

-Here is a handy document from Medbiquitous on Standardized Instructional and Assessment Methods and Resource Types.
+This is a useful document from Medbiquitous on Standardized Instructional and Assessment Methods and Resource Types.
 It lists some instructional methods and their corresponding assessment methods.

 Implementing instructional technologies

 Otherwise known as ‘flipping the classroom.’
-There are multiple ways to achieve what you want, such as case-based sessions, team-based learning, gamification, etc.
+There are multiple ways to achieve your end result for learners, such as using core case activities (unfolding cases or team-based learning), structure lab, & anatomy lab with teachback.